SecurityInnovation/PGPy/docs/source/examples/actions.rst

 Keys and User IDs can be signed using the .certify method::

     # Sign a key - this creates a Signature Directly On A Key.
-GnuPG only partially supports this type of signature.
+    # GnuPG only partially supports this type of signature.
     someones_pubkey |= mykey.certify(someones_pubkey)

-    # Sign the primary User ID - this creates the usual certification signature that is best supported by other popular OpenPGP
+    # Sign the primary User ID - this creates the usual certification signature
-    # implementations.
+    # that is best supported by other popular OpenPGP implementations.
     # As above, the bitwise OR operator '|' is used to add a signature to a PGPUID.
+    cert = mykey.certify(someones_pubkey.userids[0], level=SignatureType.Persona_Cert)
-    someones_pubkey.userids[0] |= mykey.certify(someones_pubkey.userids[0], level=SignatureType.Persona_Cert)
+    someones_pubkey.userids[0] |= cert

     # If you want to sign all of their User IDs, that can be done easily in a loop.
-This is equivalent to GnuPG's
-    # default behavior when signing someone else's public key.
+    # This is equivalent to GnuPG's default behavior when signing someone's public key.
     # As above, the bitwise OR operator '|' is used to add a signature to a PGPKey.
     for uid in someones_pubkey.userids:
         uid |= mykey.certify(uid)